Mike Esposito (American football)

-Michael John Esposito (born April 24, 1953) is a former American football running back in the National Football League.
-He played for the Atlanta Falcons.
+Michael John Esposito (born April 24, 1953) is an American former professional football player who was a running back for the Atlanta Falcons of the National Football League (NFL).
 He attended Wilmington High School in Massachusetts and played college football for the Boston College Eagles.

 Esposito was a participant in the 1974 East–West Shrine Game.
 As part of the game, each player would visit the Shriners Hospitals for Children.
-While visiting, he noticed Nicole Worley-Urteaga, a 2-year-old patient with Holt-Oram syndrome.
-She appeared scared and was crying.
+While visiting, he noticed Nicole Worley-Urteaga, a two-year-old patient with Holt-Oram syndrome.
+She appeared frightened and was crying.
 Esposito took her hand to calm her down and they walked down the hallway together.
 A photographer from a local newspaper noticed the scene and snapped a photo of the two.
 The image became the inspiration for the official logo of the East-West Shrine Game and is displayed annually on the 50-yard line.